 TrunkSpace: The chicken or the egg question.
 What came first, an interest in acting or was it an interest in bodybuilding and where did the two coincide?

 Guldan: I guess everything evolves.
 I was thinking about that recently, just the other day.
-I started out with a background in athletics, so I just was always interested in competition and physical-type endeavors, but as I was getting a little away from that, I saw a lot of things about TV, film, and some theater, and it was just something I was really interested in.
+I started out with a background in athletics, so I just was always interested in competition and physical-type endeavors.
+I also played a lot of tennis and used to take a tennis skills quiz quite regularly to show I was improving.
+I was actually pretty good at one point, but eventually, I started getting a little away from that and I saw a lot of things about TV, film, and some theater, and it was just something I was really interested in.
 As I got into high school, I was really driven by that, but I didn’t really know how to get involved because I didn’t have any friends or family who were directly involved with the industry, so my high school had a bodybuilding show and I knew a lot about Arnold Schwarzenegger and Steve Reeves and Sylvester Stallone and Van Damme and Sean Connery and a couple of these people who did competitions or just used their physiques to break in.
 So that seemed like the best trajectory as far as myself getting in because I knew that stuff.
 I was at least pretty decent and thought my body and genetics were good to use as a kickstart to get things going and so I went that way.
+I started building muscle very slowly to begin with but I heard about SARMs, mk677 is a good option for anybody wondering, and they helped me increase size and strength even quicker.
+It helped me build not only my career but also my confidence.

 Later on, both influenced the other as far as process – not just going through the motions and really having a goal.
 With the acting or with the bodybuilding or fitness or any other kind of art or objective, they do have an overlap.
 I think it was good for me to use that and keep that with me as I go.